-These figures should be a real eye-opener for modern business leaders, as it demonstrates exactly why organizations can’t afford to be passive when creating a strategy for digitizing their companies and staying ahead of the curve.
+These figures should be a real eye-opener for business leaders, as it demonstrates exactly why organizations can’t afford to be passive when creating a digital transformation strategy for their companies and staying ahead of the curve.
 But this complacency is all too common: less than half (44%) of IT decision makers from a recent study of 300 are confident in their organization’s vision for implementing a digital transformation strategy successfully.
 This lack of confidence often stems from many businesses mistakenly seeing digital transformation strictly as an IT-initiative.
-For organizations to really prepare for the latest and greatest new tech, it has to be a company-wide initiative that needs everyone—not just the guys and girls in IT—to embrace one clear vision for where the company is now, and how it can proactively prepare for the future.
+For organizations to really prepare for the latest and greatest new tech, it has to be a company-wide initiative that needs everyone—not just the people in IT—to embrace one clear vision for where the company is now, and how it can proactively prepare for the future.

 As world-renowned psychologist Carol Dweck puts it, digital transformation really reaps rewards when the whole organization approaches new challenges as “a shared struggle where mistakes are inevitable, and your team members and company have got your back.”